growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 ## First Conclusions

-The principles identified above comunicate a clear possible solution: create independent bundles of logically interconnected, minimal funtionality that expose well define entry points.
+The principles identified above comunicate a clear possible solution: create independent bundles of logically interconnected, minimal funtionality that expose well defined entry points.
 In other words: hide interrelated functionality behind a single API.

 # Even fewer Words on Good API Design
 >Never trust the client.
 The client is in the hands of the enemy.